thinnker/micro-ai-ts/README.md

 ## 📝 Examples

-The library includes comprehensive examples organized by category:
+The library includes comprehensive examples organized by category.

 ### Basic